Cloud-Architects/cloudiscovery/README.md

 docker run \
 -it \
 --mount type=bind,source=$HOME/.aws/,target=/root/.aws/,readonly \
-clouddiscovery \
+cloudiscovery \
 /bin/bash

 ```

-*   If you are using Diagram output and due to fact container is a slim image of Python image, you must run clouddiscovery with "--diagram False", otherwise you'll have an error about "xdg-open".
+*   If you are using Diagram output and due to fact container is a slim image of Python image, you must run cloudiscovery with "--diagram False", otherwise you'll have an error about "xdg-open".
 The output file will be saved in "assets/diagrams".

 ### Translate